The Guide to Buying the Best Flounder Gigging Lights For Sale

 There is one things you can't change about flounder gigging, and that's where it's done.
 Flounder are found in saltwater environments, and the best flounder gigging lights are typically run underwater to minimize the amount of light reflecting off the water surface.
 The number one cause of premature failure on lights used for flounder gigging is due to their inability to hold up to long term saltwater exposure.

-There are very few lights made to be submerged in saltwater and run year after year of use.
-The Swamp Eye Flounder Lights happen to be one of the few designed to withstand this harsh environment, and keep running year after year.
+There are very few lights made to be submerged in saltwater and run year after years of use.
+The Swamp Eye Flounder Lights have truly raised the standard for what's expected in a flounder gigging lights.
+They are made to withstand harsh environments, and keep running year after year.

 What Makes them the Best?